-Looking back at how I have changed since I was twenty-two years old has made me realise there was so much I didn’t have to worry about, and maybe things that I should have worried about.
-This blog answers the questions that twenty-year-old me would have asked my future self, now I am a little wiser.
+Looking back at how I have changed since I was twenty-two years old has made me realise there was so much I didn't have to worry about, and maybe things that I should have worried about.
+This blog answers the questions that twenty-year-old me would have asked my future self, now that I am a little wiser.

 I thought I was going to be working for the EU at this point in my life, or be a film director.
 Just thinking about that now makes me want to burst out laughing – knowing how my interests have evolved and developed over the last twenty years, I ask myself “What was I thinking?”

 I always think of the of the saying, “if you want to make God laugh, tell him your plans.”
 I am not particularly religious but, it hits home.
 When I was in my twenties, I had no idea how I would grow and change as a person, and that my values and dreams were not static.
 I have done so many things that were not in my plans; teaching, living in Italy, living and working in China, learning to play the guitar, fencing, doing tai-chi and blogging.
 In fact, it has been more than I had planned!

 You may not be who you think you are; people change with age and experience.
 The views and the opinions you think you hold dearly will be challenged in the coming years.
 You will take an interest in things you swore you would never be interested in.
 It is best you are flexible about the plans you have, and remember, you do not have to be supremely confident to reach your goals, just supremely courageous.
 On your journey, try not to focus too much on the destination, but try to celebrate where you are as well – you are always doing a lot better than you think.

 Even those moments when you are temping in an office bored out of your skull, covering someone's Christmas holiday and thinking, “oh my goodness, I have a degree, and this is what it has come to?”
 You are doing the best with the experience you have at this point.
 Just accept that sometimes we do not always need to know what is unfolding.